nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 In a future version, TFE will let you create promotion pipelines across workspaces.

-As we described above, each workspace is a specific environment of a given codebase.
+As we described above, each workspace is a specific environment of a given Terraform configuration.
 Today, you must handle code promotion manually, by switching the code used in a higher environment to match the code that successfully passed the prior environment.

 But soon, you'll be able to set up promotion relationships, so instead of checking out code directly from version control, a higher environment can accept code directly from a prior environment.
 This can help provide a guarantee that high environments are only run with known good code.